Lens induced glaucomas: Spherophakia

 Spherophakia is a rare congenital bilateral eye disease.
 The main symptoms are a smaller and more spherical crystalline lens and weak zonules. due to weak zonules, the lens may undergo subluxation or dislocation, leading to pupillary block and secondary glaucoma.

 Open angle

 Phacolytic glaucoma

 Phacolytic glaucoma is a type of secondary glaucoma caused by the leakage of lens material through the capsule of a mature cataract.
 The leaked lens material may obstruct the trabecular meshwork leading to decreased aqueous humor outflow and increased intraocular pressure.

 Lens particle glaucoma

 Lens particle glaucoma also known as phacotoxic glaucoma.
 Following surgery or injury, lens material may leak into outside the lens capsule.
 Large lens fragments spontaneously break up into smaller and sometimes invisible particles. lens material entering the anterior chamber can obstruct aqueous outflow and cause glaucoma.

 Phacoantigenic glaucoma

 Phacoantigenic glaucoma was formerly known as Phacoanaphylaxis.
 In this inflammatory reaction against own lens antigens leads to obstruction of the trabecular meshwork and increased IOP.

-Investigations
+Diagnosis

 Tonometry is used to measure intraocular pressure.
 Gonioscopy is the gold-standard for measuring angle of anterior chamber and confirming angle closure.